Hacker News

 It seems that in reading this sentence, the author is talking about the labor value of the fruits.
 The various parties may have different ideas about exchange values, prices, and use values, but the labor value doesn't change because the items have exchanged owners.

-5 hours ago by chmod600
+4 years ago by chmod600

 Doesn't it take labor to facilitate the matchmaking, transportation, and transaction costs associated with barter?

-6 hours ago by Kalium
+4 years ago by Kalium

 It makes sense if you believe value to be an objective thing, where each good has a fixed value that is a fact.